 The eaves refer to the part of the roof that hangs over the home.
 They extend past the exterior of the wall to protect from water ingress.
 Furthermore, in some houses, the eaves extend much further out, almost reaching the ground.
-For example, large roofed structures designed to deal with heavy snowfall.
+For example, large roofed structures are designed to deal with heavy snowfall.

 Roof Terminology: Flashing

-Flashing are metal components which direct water away from intersections.
+Flashing are metal components that direct water away from intersections.
 For example, flashing is installed where a chimney may meet the roof.
 Its primary function is to protect the most vulnerable places from water getting in.
 Flashing is usually made of metal and is commonly found in aluminium, galvanized steel, and copper.
 Because flashing is used to defend vulnerable areas it can often degrade quicker than other elements so should be inspected more regularly.

 Roofing Terminology: Drip Edge

 Drip Edge is a form of flashing installed along eaves.
 Drip Edge is shaped at a 90-degree angle to direct water runoff into gutters.
-They are also made from metals such as galvanised steel, copper, and Aluminium.
+They are also made from metals such as galvanised steel, copper, and aluminium.
 Much like flashing this metal can be affected by wet weather so it may need replacing sooner than other elements.

 Roofing Terminology: Hip

 The hip refers to the high point where the two sides of the roof meet.
 This apex differs depending on how steep your roof is.
-Common hipped roof designs include simple hip roofs, pyramid hip roofs, cross hipped roofs, half-hipped roofs, and dutch gable roofs.
+Common hipped roof designs include simple hip roofs, pyramid hip roofs, cross-hipped roofs, half-hipped roofs, and dutch gable roofs.

 Roofing Terminology: Fascia